 The Process of Watching Film

 Before looking at how to watch the film properly, it is important to get the athlete to invest in the process and understand its why.
 As touched on above, preparation is key to every aspect of life.

 If we don’t understand what the opponent is running, the tendencies they put on film, and the opponent’s skill level, we are at a disadvantage from the opening kick-off.
 After the importance of film, the study is taught to the player; the player must know how to go about it properly.

 The strategy we will examine is a minimum three-view process.
 First, examine the overall result, down and distance, and type of play.
 Next, dive into the formation, personnel, and field position.
 In the final view, we will look at how the play relates to your specific assignment.

 The why behind the how are a concept that can be applied to all areas of teaching and one that is especially important to film study.
 To fully engage an athlete, they need to know its importance in the grand scheme of things and how all of these pieces fit together.

 Film study is an essential aspect of football, and that importance only grows as competition and level of play rise.

 Learning the Opponent

-The first reason to watch the film is to learn the opponent.
+The first reason to watch the film is to learn about the opponent.
 An athlete can gain a great deal from looking at the specific opponents they will be facing on game day from an individual level.

-For a center, what is the defensive tackle’s primary pass-rush move, do they have a high motor, do they give up have good pursuit when the ball is outside of their run fit?
+For a center, what is the defensive tackle’s primary pass-rush move, do they have a high motor, do they give up having good pursuit when the ball is outside of their run fit?